usnistgov/ARIAC/wiki/competition_specifications.md

 # Environment

-The simulation environment is a representation of an order fulfillment workcell with two robot arms, a conveyor belt, product bins, and trays.
+The simulation environment is a representation of an order fulfillment workcell with a gantry robot, a conveyor belt, product bins, and trays.

 ![Environment](figures/2020_environment.png)